 My solution was to build a room divider out of ¾” PVC pipe.
 The divider is just slightly larger than the side of his crib (4’x5’), and I drape a bedsheet over it.
 This makes a quick room divider that is easy to take down and pack away in the van.
 Now when we arrive in a hotel the first thing we do is erect the divider between the crib and our beds.
 This one thing has likely saved my sanity a dozen times over the years.

-Keep Spares Handy
+Keep Spares of Everything Handy in the Car

 In the same vein, keep a lot of toys handy.
 Between the front seats in our minivan we kept a box of toys and books.
 A lot of them – 10-15 or so.
 Young kids have small attention spans, and they have clumsy hands that drop things easily.
 Having a large supply of things at hand to pass to them keeps kids happier, longer.